Evidence Level

 What is the recommended dosage of Pregnenolone?

-The clinically studied dose for Pregnenolone is 10-100 mg/day (start LOW); some integrative practitioners use 5-30 mg; trials have used up to 500 mg/day for specific indications.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 10-100 mg/day (start LOW); some integrative practitioners use 5-30 mg; trials have used up to 500 mg/day for specific indications Always follow the product label and check with a healthcare provider for personal advice.